kyma-project/api-gateway/docs/user/README.md

   - Configure the **noAuth** access strategy, which offers a simple configuration to allow access to specific HTTP methods.
   - Secure your workloads by configuring **jwt** or **extAuth** access strategies.
 The **jwt** access strategy enables you to use Istio's JWT configuration to protect your exposed services and interact with them using JSON Web Tokens.
 The **extAuth** access strategy allows you to implement custom authentication and authorization logic.

-- Default Kyma Gateway configuration: The module manages the default Istio TLS Gateway that receives incoming traffic in your Kyma cluster.
+- Default Kyma Gateway configuration: The module creates and manages the default Istio TLS Gateway that receives incoming traffic in your Kyma cluster.
 The Gateway uses the cluster's default domain and a self-signed certificate.

 - Rate Limiting: The module simplifies local rate limiting on the Istio service mesh layer.
 By configuring a RateLimit CR, you can limit the number of requests targeting an exposed application in a unit of time, based on specific paths and headers.